Greenlight Debit Card for Kids Review (2021)

 What is the Greenlight Debit Card for Kids?

-The Greenlight debit card for kids is actually the perfect way to get your kids to do chores and pay them with the least amount of hassle possible.
-Parents control the payments to the debit card, and kids can use them to spend money at parent-approved stores.
+The Greenlight debit card for kids is actually a great way to get your kids to do chores and pay them with the least amount of hassle possible.
+The parent account controls the payments to the debit card, and kids can use them to spend money at parent-approved stores.

 Kids learn how to divvy up their earnings into buckets like spending, saving, and giving, so they’re getting real lessons in money management.
 They can choose how much to earn and how to use their earnings.

-Parents get to teach kids about the importance of handling money without the frustration of badgering them to get chores done.
-The Greenlight app is a fantastic motivator for kids with its in-app chore list and recurring allowance options.
+Parents get to teach kids financial responsibility without the frustration of badgering them about chore management day in and day out.
+The Greenlight mobile app is a fantastic motivator for kids with its in-app chore list and recurring allowance options.
 They either get the tasks done on the listed and checked off, or you don’t send the money.

 Some of the features of the Greenlight debit card are: